mesosphere/dcos-commons/docs/pages/developer-guide.md

 In this case, the resources are declared separately from the server task in a resource set named `hello-resources`.
 They are referenced by a `resource-set` element in the task definition.
 A task continues to be defined as the combination of a process to run and resources to consume.
 This alternate formulation provides you with increased  flexibility:  you can now define multiple processes that can consume the same resources.

 Pods can also define volumes at the pod level, allowing volumes to be shared between every task in a pod.
-Although volumes defined on individual tasks are currently visible between tasks in a pod, this will change with the introduction of pod based on [Mesos Task Groups](https://github.com/apache/mesos/blob/master/docs/nested-container-and-task-group.md).
+Although volumes defined on individual tasks are currently visible between tasks in a pod, this will change with the introduction of pods based on [Mesos Task Groups](https://github.com/apache/mesos/blob/master/docs/nested-container-and-task-group.md).
 Once this change is made, pods will need to define volumes at the pod level if they are intended to be shared across tasks, as in the following example:

 ```yaml
 name: "hello-world"